Matt Farniok: Dallas Cowboys

 Farniok was selected by the Dallas Cowboys in the seventh round (238th overall) of the 2021 NFL draft.
 He signed a four-year rookie contract on May 13, 2021.
 As a rookie, he appeared in 12 games, playing mostly in kick protection on special teams.
 He was declared inactive for the Wild Card playoff game.

 In 2022, he appeared in 7 games, starting two at left guard in place of an injured Connor McGovern.
 In addition to being a backup guard and center, he also acted as a blocking fullback in certain goal-line plays.
 His offensive snaps decreased after Jason Peters was promoted to the active roster in Week 3.
 He suffered a torn hamstring injury while blocking for an extra point attempt in the seventh game of the season, against the Detroit Lions.
 On October 26, 2022, Farniok was placed on injured reserve.

 In the 2023 preseason, he fell on the depth chart behind rookies Asim Richards and T. J. Bass.
 He was waived on August 29, 2023.

 Chicago Bears

 On September 7, 2023, Farniok was signed to the practice squad of the Chicago Bears.
 He was released on November 17.

 Detroit Lions

 On December 5, 2023, Farniok was signed to the Detroit Lions' practice squad.
 He was released on January 5, 2024.
 On January 23, Farniok re–signed with Detroit on a practice squad contract.
 He signed a reserve/future contract on January 30, 2024.
 Farniok was waived by the Lions on July 24.

 Birmingham Stallions

 On December 10, 2024, Farniok signed with the Birmingham Stallions of the United Football League (UFL).
 He was tried at guard and was released on March 20, 2025.

 Arlington Renegades

 On March 20, 2025, Farniok was claimed by the Arlington Renegades of the United Football League (UFL).
 He was switched to offensive tackle and appeared in 10 games with 6 starts at right tackle.

+Columbus Aviators

+On January 13, 2026, Farniok was selected by the Columbus Aviators in the 2026 UFL draft.